JWalkerMailly/Gmod-Github-Theme/readme.md

 ## Disclaimer

 This theme is released as is without guarantee and without support.
 The HTML for the main menu is a total mess and a nightmare to work with.
-This theme is not completed and **will remove some menus from your game such as "Find multiplayer game" and "Creations".** You may modify and redistribute this theme as you please.
+This theme is not completed and **will remove some menus from your game such as "Creations".** You may modify and redistribute this theme as you please.

+> [!WARNING]
+> As of 10/10/2025, this theme is no longer supported on x86-64 branch.

 For proper font rendering, you must install the following fonts on your computer (Mona-Sans.ttf and all other variants found in the TTF subdirectory):\
 https://github.com/github/mona-sans/releases/tag/v1.0